-This policy applies to all NHMRC employees and contracted staff and recognises NHMRC's relationship with Administering Institutions, which are third parties funded by NHMRC to conduct health and medical research, some of which may involve children.
+This policy applies to all of our employees and contracted staff and recognises our relationship with Administering Institutions, which are third parties funded by NHMRC to conduct health and medical research, some of which may involve children.

 For the purposes of this policy:

 - a 'child' is an individual under the age of 18 years.

 - 'abuse and harm' is defined as any action, or lack of action, that significantly harms the child's physical, psychological or emotional health and development.

 - 'children's rights' is defined as a child’s entitlement to thrive, develop and be safe, participate in decisions that affect them, be free from discrimination and to have their best interests as a primary consideration in all actions concerning them.
 The United Nations Convention on the Rights of the Child, which Australia ratified in 1990, sets out children's rights in detail.